Hometown has relaunched with a new view to work closely with individuals from Northampton and Corby.

-Alongside local artists, join us to create something new to capture how we feel about the towns that we call home.
-We will be exploring different people’s stories of migrating to the towns.
+We’re now on the search for local participants to create something new that captures how we feel about the towns that we call home.

-In 2018, Subika and Andy facilitated as session with Dostiyo Asian Women’s Network focussed on South Asian experiences of moving to the town in the last 50 years.
-This session emphasised how town heritage is recorded from only certain perspectives, whilst other are less represented or even unrepresented.
+In 2018, Subika and Andy facilitated a session with Dostiyo Asian Women’s Network focussed on South Asian experiences of moving to the town in the last 50 years.
+This session emphasised how town heritage is recorded from only certain perspectives, whilst others are less represented or even unrepresented.

-When planning for this year’s activity, we wanted to ensure lots of stories from all different parts of Northampton were included and celebrated by collaborating with a wide range of communities.
-And what better way to do this that directly with people from the town!
+As HOMETOWN activities start again in 2021, we want to ensure stories from all parts of Northampton are included and celebrated.
+And what better way to do this than directly with people from the town!

-We would love you to join the group with your family’s cultural and migration experiences to share – whether national or international migration to Northampton.
+We would love you to join the group and share your family’s cultural and migration experiences – whether national or international, we want to hear how you came to Northampton.

 Hometown Northampton Facilitator